Architecture trends are constantly changing and are currently evolving toward sustainability thanks to innovative – and green focused – designers.

 Small is the New Big

 If you’re as fascinated with the tiny house movement as I am, then this architecture trend is for you.
 The thing about the current building small trend is that “small” is actually a relative term.
 And it has less to do with a building’s footprint and more to do with the efficiency of the design.
-Homes, commercial buildings, institutions and so forth are being carefully designed to be the exact size they need to be in order to perform their required functions and not a square foot more.
+Homes and other buildings are being carefully designed to be the exact size they need to be in order to perform their required functions and not a square foot more.
+And smart design features like a detachable aesthetic access door contribute to this efficiency by providing small space solutions without compromising design.
 It’s all about not wasting a single inch of a floor plan.

 Architecture trends are constantly changing and are currently evolving toward sustainability thanks to innovative - and green focused - designers.
 And these designers are realizing that a building doesn't have to be big to be beautiful, as illustrated by this lovely 557 square foot home.